 For upholstery, button-tufting and upholstered show wood designs are the quintessential linchpins of a traditional interior.
-A dark brown leather Chesterfield was the most popular sofa choice however, these days, traditionalists might upholster this in a more modern fabric or, equally, team traditional casegoods with a contemporary sofa silhouette.
+A dark brown leather Chesterfield was the most popular traditional sofa choice.
+However, these days, traditionalists might upholster the sofa style in a more modern fabric or, equally, team traditional casegoods with a contemporary sofa silhouette.
 The wingback chair is also an enduring classic of traditional style.